 Your Denver home is a historic one, and you’d like to keep every detail as original and authentic as possible.
 When it comes to maintenance and repairs, you want to ensure that the locksmith team you’re hiring understands the importance of keeping certain details intact.
-If you need to rekey locks, no one understands your priorities like Job Done Locksmith specialize in professionally replacing key and locks for homes.
+If you need to rekey locks, Job Done Locksmith specialize in professionally replacing key and locks for homes.

 Step One: Removing The Lock

 When we need to rekey locks at historic homes, the easiest way to make sure the new key fits is to remove the lock entirely.
 This is because historic locks have a variety of components that the key needs to be compatible with in order to work and keep your home secure.